Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Our innovation goal here is simple.
 We want to make it easier for our customers to realize the value of Tableau at scale by delivering an analytics platform that allow people across an entire organization to benefit from data, regardless of their analytical skill set.
 This extends from the C-Suite to IT to the analyst and all the way to the tens of thousands of employees in large enterprises and organizations who are using data.

 In closing, our pace of innovation is as strong as it's ever been.
 In the last year alone, we've released over 100 new features.
 And our customer focus was clearly evident at the Tableau Conference, where our passionate data community attended numerous hands-on training and Tableau Doctor sessions, as well as the opportunities to hear other customers share their success stories and analytics wins directly with attendees.
-On that note, I'd like to extend a big thank you to the entire TC team, especially those in marketing, for helping to bring together customers, partners and data rock stars around the world.
+On that note, I'd like to extend a big thank you to the entire TC team, especially those in marketing, for helping to bring together customers, partners, and data rock stars around the world.

 A year ago, when I first came to Tableau, I was incredibly excited to join a mission-driven company with a tremendous market opportunity in analytics.
-A year later, I'm amazed at how much we've accomplished and really proud at how we're helping our customers to see and understand data.
-As I look ahead to the next year, I'm even more excited by the opportunity to delight customers and deliver on that end to end analytics platform.
+A year later, I'm amazed at how much we've accomplished and really proud of how we're helping our customers to see and understand data.
+As I look ahead to the next year, I'm even more excited by the opportunity to delight customers and deliver on that end-to-end analytics platform.

-That said, we're going to stay focused on continually refining our subscription approach to help larger customers expand the use of Tableau throughout the organization, we'll focus on delivering on key product innovations that our customers are demanding, and we'll focus on building long-term trusted customer relationships.
+That said, we're going to stay focused on continually refining our subscription approach to help larger customers expand the use of Tableau throughout their organizations.
+We'll focus on delivering on key product innovations that our customers are demanding, and we'll focus on building long-term trusted customer relationships.
 We'll continue to be relentlessly focused on customers, drive our innovation forward, and work with a sense of urgency in everything that we do.

-I'll now turn the call over to Tom, who'll walk through this quarter's results and share our outlook.
+I'll now turn the call over to Tom, who will walk through this quarter's results and share our outlook.

 Thomas Edward Walker - Tableau Software, Inc.

 Thank you, Adam.
 Good afternoon, everybody.
 Today, I'm going to cover the following topics in my prepared remarks.
-First, I'll discuss our Q3 financial results and, afterwards, I'll discuss our Q4 outlook.
+First, I'll discuss our Q3 financial results, and afterwards I'll discuss our Q4 outlook.

 Let's start with our results.
-For the third quarter of fiscal year 2017, total revenue was $214.9 million, up 4% year-over-year.
+For the third quarter of fiscal year 2017, total revenue was $214.9 million, up 4% year over year.
 This compares to $206.1 million in Q3 2016.

-At the end of the quarter, our total annual recurring revenue or total ARR was $526.2 million, up 46% year-over-year.
+At the end of the quarter, our total annual recurring revenue, or total ARR, was $526.2 million, up 46% year over year.
 Non-GAAP operating income was $5.5 million.
 This compares to $18.1 million in Q3 of 2016.
-Our non-GAAP diluted earnings per share for the quarter was $0.08, compared to $0.16 in the prior-year quarter.
+Our non-GAAP diluted earnings per share for the quarter was $0.08 compared to $0.16 in the prior-year quarter.

-Turning now to revenues.
-Third quarter license revenues were $99.4 million, down 15% year-over-year.
-Our higher-than-expected ratable mix this quarter impacted our license revenue in Q3, as we continued to make more progress in our subscription transition.
+Turning now to revenues, third quarter license revenues were $99.4 million, down 15% year over year.
+Our higher than expected ratable mix this quarter impacted our license revenue in Q3, as we continued to make more progress in our subscription transition.
 Specifically, 34% of license revenues were ratable in Q3, more than triple the 11% in Q3 2016.
-As a reminder, Tableau Online, OEM, ELAs and term licenses are recognized ratably over the agreement period, and are typically invoiced in annual installments.
+As a reminder, Tableau Online, OEM, ELAs, and term licenses are recognized ratably over the agreement period and are typically invoiced in annual installments.

-Third quarter maintenance and service revenues were $115.5 million, up 29% year-over-year.
+Third quarter maintenance and service revenues were $115.5 million, up 29% year over year.
 This compares to $89.4 million in Q3 2016.
 The services component of maintenance and services revenue was approximately 12% of maintenance and services compared to 14% in Q3 2016.

-Total ARR was $526.2 million, up 46% year-over-year.
+Total ARR was $526.2 million, up 46% year over year.
 Our total ARR includes both subscription and maintenance ARR, which consists of the annualized value of all maintenance and subscription contracts at the end of a reporting period.
-Our subscription ARR was $139.2 million, up 204% year-over-year.
+Our subscription ARR was $139.2 million, up 204% year over year.
 This includes term licenses, renewals, subscription, enterprise license agreements, and Tableau Online subscription and renewals.
-We continue to have an overall combined renewal rate, exceeding 90%, which includes both our perpetual-related maintenance and subscription renewals.
+We continue to have an overall combined renewal rate exceeding 90%, which includes both our perpetual-related maintenance and subscription renewals.

-Turning now to our geographic revenue segments in Q3.
-International revenues were $64.9 million, up 11% year-over-year, and represented 30% of total revenue.
-Revenue from the United States and Canada was $150.1 million, up 2% year-over-year and represented 70% of total revenue.
+Turning now to our geographic revenue segments in Q3, international revenues were $64.9 million, up 11% year over year, and represented 30% of total revenue.
+Revenue from the United States and Canada was $150.1 million, up 2% year over year, and represented 70% of total revenue.

 Now, let's discuss bookings.
-As a reminder, we define bookings as the first year of contracted revenue only, and do not include additional years beyond the first year, unless a customer pays up front.
+As a reminder, we define bookings as the first year of contracted revenue only and do not include additional years beyond the first year unless a customer pays up front.
 This means license bookings do not include contractual backlog for future years not yet invoiced.

-License bookings were down 3% year-over-year in Q3 2017 compared to a growth of 11% in Q3 2016.
-As we noted previously, our license bookings continued to be impacted by our ongoing shift to subscription.
+License bookings were down 3% year over year in Q3 2017 compared to growth of 11% in Q3 2016.
+As we noted previously, our license bookings continue to be impacted by our ongoing shift to subscription.
 The delta between actual and normalized growth rates has continued to increase as our ratable mix has increased.
 As a result, we started disclosing normalized license bookings growth earlier this year to help provide context around our underlying bookings demand in light of the different pricing economics.

-On a normalized basis, our license bookings grew 21% in Q3 2017, compared to 14% in Q3 2016.
+On a normalized basis, our license bookings grew 21% in Q3 2017 compared to 14% in Q3 2016.
 Our normalized license bookings calculation adjusts for our license bookings by applying a perpetual equivalent ratio to our subscription bookings.
-We adjust for term licenses and renewals, subscription enterprise license agreements and Tableau Online subscriptions and renewals.
+We adjust for term licenses and renewals, subscription enterprise license agreements, and Tableau Online subscriptions and renewals.
 We do not adjust for perpetual licenses, OEM distribution, or perpetual style ELAs.
-For further details on these ratios and pricing, please see our 2017 Analyst Day deck available on our Investor Relations website, and our trended metrics table in today's press release.
+For further details on these ratios and pricing, please see our 2017 Analyst Day deck, available on our Investor Relations website, and our trended metrics table in today's press release.

-From a mix standpoint in Q3 2017, ratable license bookings, as a percent of total license bookings, was 45%.
-This is above our expected range of 38% to 43%, and almost triple the percentage mix from the prior year which was 16%.
-For additional context, if our ratable mix had been in the midpoint of our expected range, holding demand constant, our revenues would have been around $6 million higher and towards the high end of our Q3 revenue guidance.
+From a mix standpoint in Q3 2017, ratable license bookings as a percent of total license bookings was 45%.
+This is above our expected range of 38% to 43%, and almost triple the percentage mix from the prior year, which was 16%.
+For additional context, if our ratable mix had been at the midpoint of our expected range, holding demand constant, our revenues would have been around $6 million higher and towards the high end of our Q3 revenue guidance.

-Now, let's discuss margins and operating expenses.
+Now let's discuss margins and operating expenses.
 As a reminder, our margins and operating expenses are discussed on a non-GAAP basis.
-Please see our press release tables posted on our Investor Relations website for a non-GAAP to GAAP reconciliations.
+Please see our press release tables posted on our Investor Relations website for non-GAAP to GAAP reconciliations.

 Third quarter total gross margin was 88% compared to 90% in Q3 2016.
 As I stated earlier, our Q3 operating profit was $5.5 million.
-Sales and marketing expenses for the quarter were $105.2 million, up 8% year-over-year.
+Sales and marketing expenses for the quarter were $105.2 million, up 8% year over year.
 We ended Q3 with sales and marketing head count of 1,499 people.
-We invested $57.2 million in research and development in Q3, up 10% year-over-year.
+We invested $57.2 million in research and development in Q3, up 10% year over year.
 We ended Q3 with R&D head count of 956 people.

 General and administrative expenses for the quarter were $20.2 million.
 At the end of Q3, our total head count was 3,418.
 This compares to 3,280 employees at the end of Q3 2016, and 3,305 employees at the end of last quarter.